DemandCube/Scribengin/README.md

 - Heart Alerting with Nagios

-This is part of [NeverwinterDP](https://github.com/DemandCube/NeverwinterDP)
+This is part of [NeverwinterDP the Data Pipeline for Hadoop](https://github.com/DemandCube/NeverwinterDP)

 Community
 ====